Revision date: 2014

 The most important agricultural areas are in the south of Somalia and the agricultural production system can be divided in: (i) subsistence rainfed farming, often part of agro-pastoral production systems, with a typical farm size of 2-4 ha; (ii) small-scale irrigation and oasis farming; and iii) commercial farming, which is mainly large-scale and irrigated.

 Water resources in Somalia are dominated by surface water.
 The two perennial rivers in Somalia are the Juba and Shabelle rivers.
 The Juba-Shabelle basin, with a total area of 810 427 km2, covers about one-third of Ethiopia, one-third of Kenya and one-third of Somalia.
 Over 90 percent of the flow originates in the Ethiopian highlands.
 The mean annual runoff at the border between Ethiopia and Somalia is 5.9 km3 for the Juba river at Luuq and 2.3 km3 for the Shabelle river at Belet Weyne.
+In addition, 0.5 km3/yr also enter Somalia from Kenya.
 The downstream discharge at the Shabelle river is decreasing rapidly due to losses from seepage, evaporation, overbank spillage due to a low channel capacity and water abstractions before the flow usually ends in the wetlands beyond Sablaale.
 Although the Shabelle river is technically a tributary of the Juba it is very rare that flow from the Shabelle ever reaches the Juba and often the Shabelle ceases to flow in the lower reaches during the early part of the year.
 Destructive floods have affected the Juba and Shabelle basin since the beginning of the century and especially in 1946, 1961, 1981, and 1997/1998.
 Usually the floods follow heavy rains in the upper basin in Ethiopia, with the Lower Juba floodplain being the worst affected area.
 As the Shabelle river is embanked at the lower part it is very difficult to predict the location of the floods.
 Sedimentation in the riverbed and siltation of the irrigation canals are also contributing to in-channel floods.

 In the north, along the Gulf of Aden, there is a mountainous zone with rugged relief which is subject to torrential flows, causing considerable erosion.
 The land slopes down towards the south and the south-flowing watercourses dissipate in the Haud plateau.
 Groundwater potential is limited because of the limited potential for recharge.